-tudies in Design and Technology will prepare the pupils for designing and making useful products in a wide range of materials and teach processes which will help them to understand how good design can influence and change the world in which we live.
-The subject gives the pupils the opportunity to work independently and solve problems by using their creativity and ingenuity in one of the three technology areas.
+tudies in design and technology will prepare the pupils for designing and making useful products in a wide range of materials and teach processes which will help them to understand how good design can influence and change the world in which we live.
+The subject gives the pupils the opportunity to work independently and solve problems by using their creativity and ingenuity in all of the three technology areas.
+The pupils will complete projects in all three main areas during the course of the year and they will be assessed during each project with design and making skills in each project being formally assessed.